aditya123473892/wagtail/Google-Summer-of-Code-2022.md

-> 🚧 Our application for 2022 is being reviewed.
+Our application for 2022 is accepted.

 **Links**